Package 'framrsquared'

 table_name

-Table to be fetched.
-If not given, a list of options will be printed
+Atomic character of name of table to be fetched.
+If not given, a list of options will be printed.

 warn

 Print a warning when fetching BackwardsFRAM table from a Chinook database?
-Defaults to TRUE.
+Logical, defaults to TRUE.

 Examples